Powering Agentic commerce and value added services through the unified customer ID (UCI)

 5. Ecosystem synergy: Brains and brawn

-• The payment rail (Adyen): The source of the raw transaction and the initial, secure payment network token.
+- The payment rail (PSPs): The source of the raw transaction and the initial, secure payment network token.

-• The brain (Loyyo): The data engine that builds the UCI.
-It aggregates Adyen's DataConnect feeds with POS line-items, e-commerce histories, and real-time live data from Mastercard and Visa.
+- The brain (Loyyo): The data engine that builds the UCI.
+It aggregates PSPs data with POS or OMS line-items, e-commerce histories, and real-time live data from Mastercard and Visa.
 It captures the ghost transaction, holds the historical purchase data, and provides the actual context to the AI agent to close the gap between discovery and decision.

 6. Conclusion and the future of retail infrastructure